FredrikKvalvik/pi-setup/README.md

 I like oh-my-zsh, so this simple script installs zsh and omz, and lets you set zsh as standard shell.

-run `sudo sh oh-my-zsh_install.sh` to install zshg and oh-my-zsh
+run `sudo bash oh-my-zsh_install.sh` to install zshg and oh-my-zsh

 ## Docker, Portainer, PiHole, Nginx-proxy-manager and PiVPN

 This is a very good base for a home server setup.
-In short, this lets you set up you home network with its own domains, mmultiple web servers, and a VPN; all of this on a raspberry pi.
+In short, this lets you set up you home network with its own domains, mmultiple web servers, and a VPN; all of thison a raspberry pi.

 ### docker and docker-compose